 This course is a mixed women's choir.
 In this class, students will develop their singing voice, extend their range, and become more musically literate.
 Students sing music from a variety of musical styles and perform in at least two concerts per semester.
-No prior experience is required, but this course is a prerequisite for Mustang Choir.
+No prior experience is required, but this course is a prerequisite for advanced mixed choirs.
 This course is open to all students but intended mostly for 7th grade girls.
 There is a lab fee for the class.

-Choir 2 Millcreek Chorale (Mixed Choir) (2307) Semester or Year
+Choir 2 Millcreek Chorale (mixed choir) (2307) Semester or Year

-Students will participate in singing choral music every class day.
-They will sing in unison as well as in parts from a variety of musical styles.
+Students will participate in a mixed choir setting with boys and girls They will sing in unison as well as in parts from a variety of musical styles.
 This class requires great work ethic and musicianship skills as they will be creating music at an Intermediate level with both boys and girls combined in a mixed choir.
 Students will work on reading music, rhythm study, rehearsal techniques, and various aspects of choral music.
 They will learn music notation, vocabulary, and basic sight singing skills.
 They will perform in concerts each term.
 All 8th/9th grade students are invited to participate in this choir.
 No audition is necessary to register, but teacher approval is required for students who have not taken Choir Level 1.
 Specify in registration if you are taking it for a semester or for the full year.
 There is a lab fee for the class.